coopernurse/barrister-demo-contact/js/README.md

 * `client.js` - Client program that demonstrates how to call the service, trap errors, and use batches.
 Uses [Step](https://github.com/creationix/step) to ensure the requests are chained in a synchronous manner.
+* `static/client.html` - Browser based client that uses the same API as client.js, just packaged a bit differently so it can be loaded in the browser.

 ### Running the example